LytixDev/wander/README.md

 $ ./wander
 ```

-To run the simulation with a graphical visualization:
+Or to run the simulation with a graphical visualization:
 ```sh
 $ ./gui
 ```